Moms of multiple children know that sibling fighting while homeschooling can make or break the day. Here’s what worked to curb that in our homeschool.

 When I first added this one-on-one time to our schedule, I didn’t think it would work.
 Surely, I thought, they’ll still fight.
 We won’t get enough done.
 It will be too difficult.

 But I was wrong.
-It turned out they loved and coveted these times so much, they actually worked harder to ensure they’d be done their academic work before they had their time with me.
+It turned out they loved and coveted these times so much that they actually worked harder to ensure they’d be done with their academic work before they had their time with me.
 They became more productive, which meant they spent less time fighting when they were together.